The Truth About Living Openly With a Mental Illness

 This post originally appeared on Bipolar Mom Life.

 The Mighty is asking its readers the following: Can you tell us about the moment that made you realize it was time to face your mental illness?
 What was your next step?
-If you’d like to participate, please send a blog post [email protected] include a photo for the piece, a photo of yourself and 1-2 sentence bio.
+If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.

 Want to end the stigma around mental illness?
 Like us on Facebook.